 We learned about the safety and affordability of clean water in Johnson County and what we need to do to keep it that way.

-The full program can be viewed on YouTube.
+View the full program on YouTube.

 Mike Armstrong, general manager, WaterOne